rust-lang/book/src/ch05-01-method-syntax.md

 ### Defining methods

-We can define methods with the `impl` keyword. `impl` is short for ‘implementation’.
+We can define methods with the `impl` keyword. `impl` is short for *implementation*.
 Doing so looks like this:

 ```rust
 #[derive(Debug,Copy,Clone)]